Scripting interceptors

 </div>

-Assume that you have updated the "GlobalTextResource" with the following value:
+Assume that you have updated the "GlobalTextResource" container with the following values:

 [